 residency in Primary Care at The Medical Center in Columbus, Georgia.
 He became the

 Assistant Vice President of Pharmacy Services/Chief Pharmacy Officer at Jackson Hospital & Clinic, Inc. in 2015.
 Thomas Cobb had the honor of being awarded Pharmacist of the Year by the Alabama Society of Health-System Pharmacists (ALSHP) in 2018.
-He is currently serving as the president of ALSHP.
+He is currently serving as the immediate past-president of ALSHP.

 Nancy Bailey, Pharm.D., BCPS

 Nancy Bailey, Pharm.D., BCPS graduated from the University of North Carolina at Chapel Hill School of Pharmacy with a B.S. degree in Pharmacy.
 She graduated from the University of Florida College of Pharmacy with a Pharmacy Doctorate.
-Dr. Bailey is the Clinical Pharmacy Manager and PGY1 Pharmacy Residency Program Director at Jackson Hospital & Clinic, Inc.
+Dr. Bailey is the Assistant Director of Clinical Pharmacy Services and PGY1 Pharmacy Residency Program Director at Jackson Hospital & Clinic, Inc.

 J. Luke Britton, Pharm.D., BCPS

 J. Luke Britton, PharmD graduated from the Samuel Ginn College of Engineering at Auburn University in 2012 with a B.S. in Chemical Engineering.
 Following this, Dr. Britton completed the Doctor of Pharmacy program at Auburn University Harrison School of Pharmacy in 2018.
 Dr. Britton completed his PGY1 pharmacy practice residency at East Alabama Medical Center in Opelika, AL in 2019.
 Dr. Britton currently works as a Clinical Pharmacy Specialist, specializing in Critical Care Medicine.

 Michael Trey Dailey, Pharm.D.

 Michael Trey Dailey, Pharm.D. graduated with a B.S. in Biology and Physical Sciences from Auburn University of Montgomery as well as a B.S. in Business, with an emphasis in Healthcare Administration from Faulkner University.
 In 2015, he obtained his Pharm.D. from Auburn University Harrison School of Pharmacy.
-Dr. Dailey completed a PGY1 pharmacy practice residency at Jackson Hospital & Clinic, Inc. Dr. Dailey currently works as the Assistant Director of Pharmacy and oversees pharmacy operations, various management projects, and leadership initiatives.
+Dr. Dailey completed a PGY1 pharmacy practice residency at Jackson Hospital & Clinic, Inc. Dr. Dailey currently works as the Assistant Director of Pharmacy Operations and oversees pharmacy operations, various management projects, and leadership initiatives.